 Asset Class Target Allocation

 Domestic equity 42.00%

+International equity 18.00%

-International equity Fixed income 18.00% 33.00%
+Fixed income 33.00%

-Real estate and alternatives Cash 3.00% 4.00%
+Real estate and alternatives 3.00%

+Cash 4.00%

 Total 100.00%

-IUlai 100.00%

 c.
 Method used to value investments

 Investments for the Town are reported at fair value except as described below.
 Securities traded on a national or international exchange are valued at the last reported sales price at current exchange rates.